Updated: Dec 30, 2020

 Whether you call it a Swiss Ball, stability ball, yoga ball, exercise ball or something else; those big, inflatable spheres are one of the more universal and versatile tools in your gym.
-We list the Swiss ball as one of the top 5 tools every home gym should have as well as a replacement for your worn-out office chair.
+I list the Swiss ball as one of the top 5 tools every home gym should have as well as a replacement for your worn-out office chair.
 Today we are going to focus on using the ball to do some simple stretching for the muscles of the torso, hamstrings, and shoulders.
 Follow allow with the video below and see how adding a few minutes of movement into your day can change your life.

 Swiss Ball Torso Stretch: